hyperledger-labs/harmonia/docs/r3/C5-Ethereum-Interop-Architecture.md

 Before we continue it's worth revisiting the architecture of Corda 5.
 Corda 5 operates as a cluster or [workers](https://docs.r3.com/en/platform/corda/5.0/key-concepts/cluster-admin/workers.html), each of which may contain one or more `processors`.

-The workers are the runtime applications, while the processors are what do the work.
+The workers are the runtime services, while the processors are what do the work.
 It is possible, and even likely, that we will have multiple workers running at a time, allowing for some parallelism of the processors, giving us the ability to execute multiple instructions (in our case, EVM commands) at the same time.

 ## How do we communicate with an EVM from a flow?